Special Forces Tab

 The Special Forces Tab is a service school qualification tab of the United States Army, awarded to any soldier completing the Special Forces Qualification Course at the U.S. Army John F. Kennedy Special Warfare Center and School, Fort Bragg, North Carolina.
-Soldiers who are awarded the Special Forces Tab are authorized to wear it and the green beret for the remainder of their military careers, even when not serving in a Special Forces command.
+Soldiers who are awarded the Special Forces Tab are authorized to wear it for the remainder of their military careers, even when not serving in a Special Forces command.

-Because it is longer than the other qualification tabs, it is called the "Long Tab".
-Personnel who have earned it are nicknamed "Long Tabbers."
+Because it is longer than the other qualification tabs, it is called the "long tab".
+Personnel who have earned it are nicknamed "long tabbers".